coderofsalvation/flashcards-using-csv.bash/README.md

       i am a boy

+      >

 Imagine you need to translate this in another language.
-Think of the answer and press enter.
+Think or type the answer and press enter.
 Now you'll see:

       i am a boy

+      >
       ik ben een jongen